adamsilver/fdpb/09-an-expense-form.md

 ### Feedback

 For sighted users there is nothing we need to do.
 The act of adding and removing items is obvious.
 But to provide a *comparable experience* we can include a live region, as set out in “Book A Flight”, so that screen readers announce the feedback.
+[Check heydon article for more on this: two feedback panels not good]

 ### Cloning explained

 Every time the user adds or removes an item, we need to do some important work behind the scenes.
 The cloning works by taking the first item in the list, and cloning it.
 But this isn't enough on its own because this clones everything: ids and name attributes included.

 We first discussed the importance of labels in “A Registration Form”.
 If we don't update the label's `for` attribute and the matching input `id` attribute, then the interface will break.
+That is, clicking a label may focus another field entirely.

 Perhaps even more importantly, is that if you don't update the name of the input, then the server won't necessarily be able to recognise it and therefore process the submitted data.
+The contract between the browser and the server is forged by the name of the form controls.

 ```HTML
 <form class="addAnother">